 Financial Profitability – From 2004 to 2017, Mark helped guide Emmaus Worldwide through a period of publishing expansion.
-Sales of books and resources (both print and digital) have significantly enhanced Emmaus Worldwide revenue and financial profitability.
+Sales of books and resources (both print and digital) significantly enhanced Emmaus Worldwide's revenue and financial profitability.

 Production of resources by print manufacturers; expertise of offset and digital processes; communication through website, catalogs, newsletters, flyers, videos, social media, etc.

 After designing and implementing a website, Mark began www.Edit-My-Paper.com, an online editorial service focused on providing graduate students and business professionals comprehensive organizational, developmental, and editorial assistance with their essays, reports, and other corporate material.

 2002–2004, Wewak, Papua New Guinea

 As publications manager and editor of CBM (the largest Christian publisher in PNG), Mark demonstrated leadership in developing over 30 original publication projects and 100+ repackaged reprints.
 This process involved manuscript evaluation, writing, revision, proofreading, and layout / design.
 Additional duties included creating the CBM website and working with domestic and international printers.
 Mark also supervised the customer service department and trained publication staff.

 List of Publications